mbarkhau/sbk/READMEv2.md

 <img alt="SBK Dataflow Diagram" src="https://mbarkhau.keybase.pub/sbk/sbk_dataflow_diagram.svg" height="650" />
 </p>

-Apart from giving a general overview, this diagram doesn't tell you much of course.
-Some of the boxes might as well be labled "Magic".
-The next few sections will explain in a little more detail, thought not in such detail to be a specification.
+This diagram can only tell so much of course (some of the boxes might as well be labled with "Magic").
+The next few sections explain in a little more detail how SBK is implemented, thought not in so much detail as to be a specification.

 ### Key Generation

- 1. Specify `sheme` (eg. `3of5`).
+ 1. Specify `sheme` (eg. `"3of5"`).
 This means that a total of 5 shares are generated, any 3 of which are enough for recovery.
  2. Optionally specify `kdf-parameters`.
 If not specified, these are determined automatically based on the available memory and processing resources.
+ 3. The `parameters` are a 4-byte encoding of the `scheme`, the `kdf-parameters` and some other values which are later needed to generate the wallet seed.
+ 4. The `raw_salt` is a random 12-byte value.
- 3. The `salt` is generated randomly.
-The `salt` should be written down and kept safe, similarly to a typical 12-word wallet seed.
+ 5. The `salt` is a concatenation of the `parameters` and the `raw_salt`.
+They are kept together because both are always needed and this way there is thing less to keep track of.
+You should write down the `salt` and keep it safe, similarly to how you would treat a typical wallet seed.
- 4. The `brainkey` is generated randomly and should be memorized.
+ 6. The `brainkey` is a random 8-byte value that you should memorize.
- 5. The `shares` are generated by concatenating the `salt` and `brainkey`, which is then split using Shamir's Secret Sharing.
-Shares should be kept in separate locations and they should be accessible only to the owner or to people trusted by the owner.
+ 7. The `shares` are generated by concatenating the `raw_salt` and `brainkey`, which is then split using Shamir's Secret Sharing.
+Each share is then also prefixed with the `parameters`.
+You should keep shares in separate locations and they should be accessible only to you or to people you trust.

+For those keeping track, the total entropy used to generate the wallet seed is `12 + 8 == 16 bytes == 160 bits`.
+The 4-bytes of the `parameters` are not counted as they are not random.

 ### Key Recovery

-Let's assume that the `brainkey` has already been forgotten or that the `salt` has been destroyed.
+Let's assume that you've already forgotten your `brainkey` or that your handwriting is so bad that you can't read your `salt` anymore.
 To recover both, the backup `shares` can be joined.

  1. Enter as many `shares` as required.
  2. The `shares` are joined using Shamir's Secret Sharing and the resulting secret is split into the `salt` and `brainkey`.
  3. Write down `salt`.
  4. Write down `brainkey`.

-If you do the recovery as the owner, it may be safe to continue to use the wallet and to not generate new keys.
-If you have any suspicion that any of the secrets have been compromised during recovery, you should move all coins to a new wallet.
+If you are the owner, it may be safe to continue to use the wallet and to not generate new keys, but ususally all coins should be moved to a new wallet.
+For more information, see the [Recovery Protocol](#recovery_protocol)

 ### Loading Wallet

-The wallet can be loaded if the `salt` and `brainkey` are available, either by the owner who has direct access to them, or after they have been recovered from the `shares`.
+You can load the wallet if you have the `salt` and `brainkey`, either directly as the owner, or after they have been recovered from the backup `shares`.

  1. Optionally specify a `wallet-name`.
  2. Enter the `salt`.
  3. Enter the `brainkey`.
  4. The `wallet-seed` is calculated.
- 5. The electrum wallet is created in a temporary directory.
+ 5. The Electrum Wallet file is created in a temporary directory (in memory if possible).
- 6. The electrum gui is started in offline mode.
+ 6. The Electrum GUI is started in offline mode.
  7. Use wallet/sign transactions...
- 8. The wallet files are [overwritten and deleted][href_wiki_data_remanence].
+ 8. After you close the wallet, its files are [overwritten and deleted][href_wiki_data_remanence].

 [href_wiki_active_recall]: https://en.wikipedia.org/wiki/Active_recall